PlasticVader/cPanelAutoBackup/README.txt

 curl -sO https://raw.githubusercontent.com/PlasticVader/cPanelAutoBackup/master/cpbackup_install.sh && bash cpbackup_install.sh

-# This will install the script into ~/cPanelAutoBackup
+# This will install the script into ~/cPanelAutoBackup directory
 # and the module into one of the module directories in the @INC array.
 #
 # The next step is to just copy your cPanel account password after the 'local:'